lldpd/lldpd/README.md

             --without-json --without-snmp
         make -C osx pkg ARCHS="i386 x86_64"

-    If you want to compile for an older version of Mac OS X, you need to find the right SDK and issues commands like those:
+    If you want to compile for an older version of OS X, you need to find the right SDK and issues commands like those:

         SDK=/Developer/SDKs/MacOSX10.6.sdk